eyobbokru/Django-learning-marketplace/README.md

 Welcome to the Django Online Marketplace project!
 This tutorial is designed to help beginners learn Django by building a simple online marketplace.
 Follow the steps below to set up and run the project on your local machine. please follow the steps.
 ## Prerequisites

-- Python 3.x installed on your machine.
+- Python 3.x installed on your machine..
 - [Virtualenv](https://pypi.org/project/virtualenv/) for creating a virtual environment.

 ## Getting Started